CanastaWiki/Canasta-CLI/README.md

 Canasta CLI: command-line tool for managing [Canasta](https://canasta.wiki) MediaWiki installations.
 Supports Docker Compose and Kubernetes orchestrators with single-host and multi-host management.

-> **Note:** This is the Python/Ansible implementation of the Canasta CLI (version 4.0.0+).
+> **Note:** This repository is the python/Ansible implementation of the Canasta CLI (version 4.0.0+).
 It supersedes the legacy Go implementation, which is archived at [CanastaWiki/Canasta-Go](https://github.com/CanastaWiki/Canasta-Go) (end-of-life as of v3.7.0).
 See the [Upgrading guide](https://canasta.wiki/wiki/Help:Upgrading) for the migration path.

 ## Documentation